istvanszasz99/istvanszasz99/README.md

 # 🤵 Istvan Szasz

 I’m a 25 years old Junior Full-Stack Developer from Hungary.
 Currently graduating as Computer Science Engineer at Óbuda University, with a strong focus on React and Full-Stack Development.

+3+ years of experience in software engineering.
+Experienced in developing and deploying web applications, utilizing a variety of programming languages and frameworks.

+I am seeking a Full Stack Developer role in a dynamic and collaborative team where I can learn and grow while contributing to the development of high-quality web applications.

 In my spare time, I actively learning web development from courses and books to expand my knowledge.

 Here’s a bit more about my experience and skills: